Ocugen Inc. (OCGN) Reveals an Earnings Mystery

 OCGN’s Market Performance

-OCGN stocks went down by -5.68% for the week, with a monthly drop of -7.45% and a quarterly performance of -39.49%, while its annual performance rate touched -29.34%.
-The volatility ratio for the week stands at 5.15% while the volatility levels for the past 30 days are set at 6.91% for Ocugen Inc..
-The simple moving average for the period of the last 20 days is 3.10% for OCGN stocks with a simple moving average of -13.83% for the last 200 days.
+OCGN stocks went up by 8.22% for the week, with a monthly drop of -2.53% and a quarterly performance of -23.93%, while its annual performance rate touched 0.97%.
+The volatility ratio for the week stands at 8.41% while the volatility levels for the past 30 days are set at 7.65% for Ocugen Inc..
+The simple moving average for the period of the last 20 days is 6.06% for OCGN stocks with a simple moving average of -10.93% for the last 200 days.

 Insider Trading